Abidski/rejectify/README.md

 # rejectify

-A Python script that goes through your email and tracks your job applications.
+A Python script that tracks job applications by automated email parsing with LLM and stored in PostgreSQL database.

 ## tools
 * PostgreSQL